Monday, August 31, 2015

 She lived quite well from her earnings as an author and managed to raise three children on her own.
 Her home was furnished in the sparse Arts & Crafts style and reflected her many travel experiences.
 Yes, she even had a collection of American quilts!
 The summer garden was a late-summer delight and quite large, so a good “Grand Designs” day was has by all.

 For those interested, Norwegian (well, really Scandinavian) style can best be summed up as a relaxed, pared back country style.
-It reflects a love for the great outdoors and good design and is probably best known to us through the Marimeko label (a Finnish design great) and even a language I speak well, Swedish Ikea.
+It reflects a love for the great outdoors and good design and is probably best known to us through the Marimeko label (a Finnish design) and even a language I speak well, Swedish Ikea.
 Gudren Sjoden, a clothing and textile designer, has a Norwegian range that is quite beautiful.
 Be prepared to spend time exploring Scandi designers....

 Sadly, this was to be our last day in Norway.
 We bid this delightful country farewell and moved on, in holiday mood, to the Swedish lakes district and the town of Mora.

-Wednesday, August 26, 2015
+Friday, August 21, 2015

 Meeting Vikings